nabill/edo/HappyTravel.Edo.DirectApi/README.md

 ## Availability search
 ### Search steps
 #### Before starting: Static data search
 The API provides static data but not the means to search through it.
-To start a search with the API, the client must first search the static data locally and provide the IDs for places, accommodations, or both.
+To start, the client must first download the static data and select the IDs for places, accommodations, or both.
+Then, the client provides these to the API to search for availability.

 #### Availability search
 The API search has three steps:
 1. [Wide availability search](/index.html#tag/Search/paths/~1api~11.0~1availabilities~1searches/post)

    This step returns accommodations and room contract sets that match the search criteria.
 This search fetches cached data.
-Changes can occur after the cache update, so this may not include all room contract sets for each accommodation.
+The availability may change after the cache update, so the returned room contract sets at this step may not be the most current.

 2. [Room selection](/index.html#tag/Search/paths/~1api~11.0~1availabilities~1searches~1{searchId}~1accommodations~1{accommodationId}/get)